String order parameters for 1d Floquet Symmetry Protected Topological Phases

 Our scheme realizes copies of the FSPT phase in a $L\times 2$ array of qubits that has local transmon coupling between the two chains (Fig.~\ref{fig:setupseq}a).
 Such two-leg ladder devices with $L=8$ have recently been experimentally realized by the IBM group~\cite{IBMPress}.
 The idea is to initialize the two chains into the same state, $|\psi\>$, so that the overall system is in state $|\Psi\> = |\psi\>\otimes|\psi\>$.
 Next, we evolve the first row of qubits with time-evolution $V_n = S_{[i,j]}U(nT)$, and the second with $V'_n=U(nT)S_{[i,j]}$.
 Both $V$ and $V'$ can be readily implemented by selectively applying the sequence \eqref{eq:3stepdrive} to the spins inside the interval ${[i,j]}$, or to the entire chain in the appropriate order, resulting in $|\Psi'\> = (V_n|\psi\>)\otimes(V'_n|\psi\>)$.
 Next, suppose that one is able to measure the SWAP operator $\Sigma$, which exchanges the states of the two systems, defined by $\Sigma|\psi_1\>\otimes|\psi_2\> = |\psi_2\>\otimes|\psi_1\>$.
 For the above choice of $V$ and $V'$, the SWAP measurement simply produces the dynamical string-correlations:

 In pioneering experiments~\cite{islam2015measuring}, a protocol to measure entanglement via SWAP operators~\cite{horodecki2002method} was experimentally implemented in bosonic optical lattice systems.
-We can adapt this boson-based scheme for use in qubit arrays as follows.
+We can adapt this boson-based scheme for use in qubit arrays as follows (see also \cite{[{}][{}]garcia-ripoll2004implementation}).

 Consider the pair of qubits in a given column.
 Viewing each qubit as an effective spin-1/2, we can describe the four-possible states of this pair by the singlet and triplet states, and consider the action of SWAP in this column-pair basis.
 Only the column singlets transform under a SWAP operation, acquiring a $(-1)$ phase.
 Therefore, the overall SWAP eigenvalue is equal to $(-1)^{N_s}$ where $N_s$ is the number of column-singlets.
 To facilitate measurement of $N_s$ we can first perform the unitary operation: